-Several juries conclude that Johnson & Johnson failed to warn that their popular baby powder and feminine hygiene products were linked to an increased risk of ovarian cancer.
+Several juries conclude that Johnson & Johnson failed to warn that their popular baby powder and feminine hygiene products were linked to an increased ovarian cancer risk.

 Less than three years later Berg’s case proved instrumental in the verdict of Hogans et al v.
 Johnson & Johnson et al. Hogans et al, was filed on behalf of the family of Jacqueline Fox, whose premature death in October, 2015, was linked to use of Johnson & Johnson talcum powder products, including Baby Powder and Shower to Shower.
 The jury awarded Fox’s family $10M in compensatory damages and $62M in punitive damages against the company, which made it the first talcum-powder case to award damages.
 The $72M in damages were leveled after Johnson & Johnson was found liable for fraud, conspiracy and negligence.